IELTS Speaking Samples and Answers

 - Written by IELTS Mentor

-Speaking Part 3 - follow-up questions
+Speaking Part 3 - Details discussion/ Two-way discussion

-IELTS Speaking Part 3 topics: Volume 1 | Volume 2 | Volume 3 | Volume 4 | Volume 5 |
+IELTS Speaking Part 3 Topics: Volume 1 | Volume 2 | Volume 3 | Volume 4 | Volume 5 |

 IELTS Speaking Part 3 topic: Role models.